Community Service Block Grant (CSBG)

-The COMMUNITY SERVICES BLOCK GRANT (CSBG) provides core funding to Community Action Agencies throughout the United States.
+The Community Service Block Grant (CSBG) provides core funding to Community Action Agencies throughout the United States.
 WADI receives CSBG funding through the Illinois Department of Commerce and Economic Opportunity (DCEO).
 WADI provides a variety of CSBG services designed to meet the needs of the most vulnerable population.
 WADI is dedicated to improving the quality of life by empowering families to attain stability.
 CSBG Services are listed below:

 One $1150 award is given per county.
 Only students attending an Illinois College or University on a full-time basis are eligible.
 Applications are taken January through April of each year.
 Click Here to view the CSBG Scholarship Application.
 Click HERE for Scholarship Application 2020.